Portfolio filters

 4. Generate the report to see the filtered data.

-Filters are essential for customizing your experience on the new platform.
-Utilize the available filter options - geo tags, building type, ownership, building status, and gross floor area - to manage data sets, generate tailored reports, and effectively analyze your real estate portfolio.
+Filters are essential for customizing your experience on the platform.
+Utilize the available filter options - Geo tags, Custom structure, Type, Ownership, and Status - to manage data sets, generate tailored reports, and effectively analyze your real estate portfolio.
 This will help you achieve a more precise and relevant analysis of your assets.